ehakaneren/Heren.Localization/README.md

 Json Localization library for .NetCore projects.

 # Project
 This library allows to use JSON files instead of RESX in an ASP.NET application.
 The code tries to be most compliant with Microsoft guidelines.
-The library is compatible with NetCore.

 # Configuration
 An extension method is available for IServiceCollection.
 It has similar configuration and usage with Microsoft guidlines.
 There is no extra configuration options.